w3c/webextensions/proposals/hybrid_permissions.md

 Additionally, there is a list of permissions that cannot be optional: debugger, declarativeNetRequest, dev tools, geolocation, DNS, proxy, tts, ttsEngine, and wallpaper.

-There is no way to request such permissions during runtime to avoid permission warnings triggered by install time permissions.
+There is no way to request such permissions during runtime to avoid permission warnings triggered by install-time permissions.
 In most cases, this means that the developer cannot add them to an already published extension without disabling it for all users.

 #### User Benefits